corda/corda/docs/source/getting-set-up.rst

 1. Open a terminal
 2. Clone the CorDapp example repo by running ``git clone https://github.com/corda/cordapp-example``
 3. Move into the ``cordapp-example`` folder by running ``cd cordapp-example``
+4. Checkout the branch for Corda Enterprise 3.0.0 by running ``git checkout release-enterprise-V3``

+Resolve Corda Enterprise binaries
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Corda Enterprise binaries are not available in a publicly accessible Maven repository.
+The ``build.gradle`` file on ``release-enterprise-V3`` branch includes instructions on how to allow Gradle to resolve these dependencies.

+1. Open ``cordapp-example/build.gradle``
+2. Do any of the following to allow Gradle to resolve Corda Enterprise binaries, for more information read the commented code in ``build.gradle``:

+   a.
+Add Corda Enterprise binaries and dependencies to your local maven repository path e.g., ``~/.m2/repository``
+   b.
+Upload Corda Enterprise binaries and dependencies to your company's private Maven repository and register the repository with Gradle.
+   c.
+Add Corda Enterprise binaries to a local directory and register a local Maven repository pointing to this directory with Gradle.

 Run from the terminal
 ^^^^^^^^^^^^^^^^^^^^^
-1. From the cordapp-example folder, deploy the nodes by running ``./gradlew deployNodes``
+1. From the ``cordapp-example`` folder, deploy the nodes by running ``./gradlew deployNodes``
+2. Move into the ``cordapp-example`` folder by running ``cd cordapp-example``
-2. Start the nodes by running ``kotlin-source/build/nodes/runnodes``.
+3. Start the nodes by running ``kotlin-source/build/nodes/runnodes``.
 Do not click while 8 additional terminal windows start up.
-3. Wait until all the terminal windows display either "Webserver started up in XX.X sec" or "Node for "NodeC" started up and registered in XX.XX sec"
+4. Wait until all the terminal windows display either ``Webserver started up in XX.X sec`` or ``Node for "NodeC" started up and registered in XX.XX sec``
-4. Test the CorDapp is running correctly by visiting the front end at http://localhost:10009/web/example/
+5. Confirm that the CorDapp is running correctly by visiting the front end at http://localhost:10009/web/example/

 Run from IntelliJ
 ^^^^^^^^^^^^^^^^^